vocalvincent/website-to-app/README.md

 **Website to App** is a productivity-focused Chrome extension that lets you open any website in a standalone window—giving it the feel of a desktop application.

-Whether you're trying to declutter your workspace, give your favorite tools their own environment, or just want a cleaner way to interact with the web, Website to App gives you the flexibility to treat the web like a native desktop experience.
+Whether the website is a Progressive Web App (PWA) or not, this extension allows you to run it outside the clutter of your browser tabs and bookmarks for a more focused, immersive experience.

 ---

 ## 🚀 Features

 ### 🔹 App-like Interface for Any Website
 Launch any site in a clean, standalone window—without browser tabs, address bar, or distractions.
-Perfect for tools, social platforms, messaging, or your daily web apps.
+Perfect for tools, social platforms, messaging, or your daily websites.

 ### 🔹 Visual Indicators
 Easily identify app support: